learn-co-students/omniauth_readme-seattle-web-career-031119/README.md

 There are no tests for this lesson, but code along as we learn about OmniAuth and build out a login strategy together!

-***NOTE***: If you run into trouble with Facebook, use the usual avenues for assistance (Google, StackOverflow, AAQ, Slack, and so on), but don't bash your head against the wall too much.
-Facebook is the choice for this lesson because it is ubiquitous as an OAuth provider, but feel free to pick a different provider (GitHub, for instance).
-A bit of struggle in the setup process is healthy — that's a learning opportunity.
-However, the ultimate point of this lesson is to learn how to use OmniAuth; not to waste six hours fighting with the Facebook developer interface.

 ## Overview
 Passwords are terrible.